anastasiajsokol/StaticLock/README.md

         this command can be used with -f or --file to specify the configuration file to use, defaults to staticlock.json (see docs/staticlock/configuration.md for format) this command can be used with --library followed by an output directory to specify a path relative to the web directory to place the static lock library files

-    -s, --settings modify project configuration file through a short setup interface

-        this command can be used with -d or --default to output a default configuration this command can be used with all the same subcommands as create

     -v, --version print a short message with the version information of the staticlock command, note that the command tool and library should be the same

     -h, --help prints out a help page similar to this section